ArnavAgarwal-Mr-AR/WebsiteGPT/README.md

 # WebsiteGPT - RAG-based Web Crawler and Q&A System

 ## Overview
 WebsiteGPT is a sophisticated web crawling and question-answering system that combines web crawling capabilities with Retrieval-Augmented Generation (RAG) to create an intelligent Q&A system.
 The system can crawl websites, process their content, and answer questions based on the crawled information using advanced language models.
-The best part is it generates llms.txt and full-llm.txt files (see python notebook) which you can download and use with other GPT models of your own.
-YOu can also upload them in instructions of chatgpt project folders.
+The best part is it generates llms.txt and full-llm.txt files (see uploaded python notebook) which you can download and use with other GPT models of your own.

 ## Key Features
 - Web crawling with configurable depth and concurrency